 Among the many other temples that are found around Koh Ker, Prasat Bram is a real highlight.
 It consists of a collection of brick towers, at least two of which have been completely smothered by voracious strangler figs; the probing roots cut through the brickwork like liquid mercury.

-Koh Ker is one of the least-studied temple areas from the Angkorian period.
+Koh Ker is one of the least-studied temple areas from the Angkorian period and no restoration work was ever undertaken here.
 Louis Delaporte visited in 1880 during his extensive investigations into Angkorian temples.
-It was surveyed in 1921 by the great Henri Parmentier for an article in the Bulletin de l'École d'Extrême Orient, but no restoration work was ever undertaken here.
-Archaeological surveys were carried out by Cambodian teams in the 1950s and 1960s.
-But all records vanished during the destruction of the 1970s, helping to preserve this complex as something of an enigma.
+It was surveyed in 1921 by the great Henri Parmentier for an article in the Bulletin de l'École d'Extrême Orient.
+Archaeological surveys were also carried out by Cambodian teams in the 1950s and '60s, but all records vanished during the destruction of the 1970s, helping to preserve this complex as something of an enigma.

 Several of the most impressive pieces in the National Museum in Phnom Penh come from Koh Ker, including the huge garuda (mythical half-man, half-bird creature) that greets visitors in the entrance hall and a unique carving depicting a pair of wrestling monkey-kings.